 "I enjoyed meeting other PhD students working on their dissertations.
 It's nice not to feel 'alone' during the writing process."

 "This retreat not only provided a supportive and helpful community, but also gave me a consistent schedule and space to work.
 What's more, due to the food and tea, I did not need to leave that space, but rather could concentrate that time to work.
 I also found the skills I learned from the other writers to be incredibly productive."

 "The deep work presentation and the recent dissertators presentations were the most useful!
 Also, the timing was really great (starting the week with deep work analysis and ending with the dissertators showing us it will get done!)."

 When: Monday, July 6 through Friday, July 10, 2020, from 9:30 am to 4:00 pm

 All doctoral students who are in the process of writing their dissertations; that is, students who have had their dissertation proposals accepted and have sufficient research completed and/or data collected to proceed with writing.

 What is the format?

-Participants will meet in the morning to set writing goals over coffee and tea, spend two hours writing, and then break for an informal lunch talk, hearing advice and anecdotes about how to successfully navigate the dissertation writing process.
-In the afternoon, they will spend three hours writing, with one-on-one support available from Writing Associates and Research Librarians, and then close the day by regrouping to check-in about writing goals and to celebrate progress made.
+Participants will meet in the morning to set writing goals, spend two hours writing, and then break for an informal lunch-time talk, hearing advice and anecdotes about how to successfully navigate the dissertation writing process.
+In the afternoon, they will spend three hours writing and then close the day by regrouping to check-in about writing goals and to celebrate progress made.